-Glasgow School of English and Global School of English - Edinburgh are both primarily adult language schools, though they also accept individual young students aged 16-17 years who attend adult classes.
-They also may host special classes consisting only of groups of young students (aged 12-18).
-Lorca Spanish operates as both an adult and young student Spanish language school.
+Glasgow School of English is primarily an adult language school, though it also accepts individual young students aged 16-17 years who attend adult classes.
+It also may host special classes consisting only of groups of young students (aged 12-18).